Arshim28/Blockchain/README.md

 - No UPI (Wtf!)
 - No cheques(Burn in hell you wanker!)

-So in order to save our asses, we have decided to create a decentralised network of our own, not at all under the control of the "omniscent"- A **Blockchain Network**
+So in order to save our asses, we have decided to create a decentralised network of our own, not at all under the control of the "omniscent"- A **Blockchain Network**.

 Would you help us out?